DJDanl/cpp-docs.pt-br/docs/atl-mfc-shared/reference/cimage-class.md

 ### <a name="parameters"></a>Parâmetros

 *x*<br/>
-O local horizontal do pixel a ser definida.
+O local horizontal do pixel a ser definido.

 *y*<br/>
-O local vertical do pixel a ser definida.
+O local vertical do pixel a ser definido.

 *r*<br/>
 A intensidade da cor vermelha.